EtienneDufresne/grpc-k8s-lb/README.md

 # grpc-k8s-lb
-A Kubernetes gRPC hello wold wirg istio/envoy load balancing and a simple gRPC-web UI
+A Kubernetes gRPC hello wold with istio/envoy load balancing and a simple gRPC-web UI

 # How to build it